joshuaeckroth/csci431-website/notes/prolog.md

 can be computationally expensive).

-We cannot use `\+` on the left-side of a rule or written as a fact because it makes no sense to say, "this will fail to be proven always."
-Only positive statements can be on the left of a rule or written as a fact.
+We cannot use `\+` on the left-side of a rule or written as a fact because it makes no sense to say, "this will fail to be proved always."
+Only positive statements may be on the left of a rule or may stated as a fact.

 This connection between "failing to prove" and "negation" is called "negation as failure."
 Negation as failure means, "proving the